Loyalty 3.0: How Restaurant Loyalty Programs Can Operationalize Rewards

-Regardless of the reward or tier, the general rule of loyalty is to build more data in a robust CRM.
+Regardless of the reward or tier, the general rule of customer loyalty is to build more data in a robust CRM.
 This translates to better customer service, and better service means more revenue from happy customers.
 Win-win!

 The same is true for restaurant loyalty apps that make it easier for customers to order ahead, track their orders, and track their points.
 In fact, nearly half of customers download restaurant apps to earn and track loyalty points.

-What’s more, 46% say that earning loyalty points is what keeps them using these apps.
+What’s more, 46% say that earning loyalty rewards is what keeps them using these apps.
 In return, businesses use their apps to gain the insights needed to serve personalized, consistent brand experiences for customers.

 Roadblocks for Restaurant Loyalty Apps

-Despite the recent demand for digital ordering and the many loyalty programs available, only 47% of restaurant customers are using at least one restaurant’s loyalty program.
+Despite the recent demand for digital ordering and the many customer loyalty programs available, only 47% of restaurant customers are using at least one restaurant’s loyalty program.